Welcome doll enthusiasts,

 It's hard to think of anything I would rather collect and/or create than dolls.
 But it can be an expensive pursuit for people who don't know the best places to find the items required, so I hope this website will be helpful in that regard.

-Recalling four years ago when I was feeling the so-called Empty Nest Syndrome, I can honestly say that buying that original reborn baby doll - and six months later that second one - did more to pull me through it than I would have thought possible.
+Recalling the two to three years when I was feeling the so-called Empty Nest Syndrome, I can honestly say that buying that original reborn baby doll - and six months later that second one - did more to pull me through it than I would have thought possible.

 I didn't really 'play with' them, per se.